crowdin-community/qa-checks/README.md

 ## Contributing

-If you want to contrubite please read the [Contributing](/CONTRIBUTING.md) guidelines.
+If you want to contribute please read the [Contributing](/CONTRIBUTING.md) guidelines.

 ## License